Adjustable Jigsaw Guide for Straight Cuts and Crosscuts

 Step 1: Cut the jigsaw guide base

-Draw the design and cut out all the unnecessary pieces.
+Draw the design on the plywood board and cut out all the unnecessary pieces.
 To cut the shape you can use a jigsaw.
 I am using a simple jigsaw guide for straight cuts I built earlier.
 For the internal cuts use a Forstner bit first and then cut with a jigsaw.

 An adjustable DIY jigsaw guide for straight cuts and crosscuts with a fine 90 degree adjustment.